 If you’re in the city and your car engine fails, there are much higher chances of getting an automotive technician.
 But if you’re in a remote area, it will be much difficult for you to trace the fault or find a replacement on your own.
 The situation can be worse if the weather conditions aren’t in your favor.

 And believe me, there are much higher chances that it will happen on rainy days or if you’re stuck in a snowfall.
 If you’re reading this blog before falling into such a messy situation, then consider yourself a bit lucky because here I will tell you how to test spark plug wires with multimeter and without it.
-Just be with me,
+Learn how to test batteries without a tester.

 One of the following reasons you might be facing now,